Electoral Reform Society: History

 Alongside its sister organisation, Proportional Representation Society of Ireland, the society succeeded in getting STV introduced in local and then national elections in Ireland, and in numerous religious, educational and professional organisations.
+Prior to the 1920 Irish local elections, the first to use STV, the Local Government Board for Ireland secured the assistance of the PRS in educating voters on the new system.

 Following World War II, the society suffered from financial problems and a lack of public appetite for reform.
 When Fianna Fáil put to a referendum a proposal to revert to first-past-the-post voting twice (1959 and 1968), the society, under the leadership of Enid Lakeman, led a successful campaign to keep the STV system in Ireland.

 In 1973, the STV was introduced in Northern Ireland for elections to local councils and to the new Northern Ireland Assembly, and the society and its staff were called upon to advise in the programme of education set up by the government to raise public awareness.

 Interest in proportional representation revived sharply in Britain after the February 1974 general election.
 From then on, the society was able to secure a higher public profile for its campaigns.
 In 1983, the society was recognised by the United Nations Economic and Social Council as a non-governmental organisation with consultative status.